-Our physical and emotional worlds are intimately linked, so it’s important when we talk about our physical health that we are also taking into account our emotional health and vice versa.
+Our physical and emotional worlds are intimately linked, so when we talk about our physical health, we need to also consider our emotional health and vice versa.

 Stress and Your Body

 The impact of chronic stress on our physical health cannot be understated.
 Beyond everyday aches and pains, stress can lead to chronic disease, mental illness, and a poor quality of life.
-Let’s examine where stress makes itself known throughout our body and how it affects our health and ability to function.
+Let’s examine where stress is found throughout our body and how it affects our health and ability to function.